Flood zones should not be confused with hurricane evacuation zones. Get more information about flood zones.

 Read the Ready New York: Hurricanes and New York City guide or visit the NYC Emergency Management website for tips and information on what to do before a storm, in the event of an approaching storm, and if the City issues an evacuation order.
-You can also sign up for Notify NYC to receive emergency information by email, text message, phone, or Twitter.
-Register for free to receive Notify NYC notifications or follow @NotifyNYC on Twitter.
+Sign up for Notify NYC to receive free emergency alerts and updates.
+Register by getting the free mobile application, visiting NYC.gov/notifynyc, calling 311, or following @NotifyNYC on Twitter

 What are the hurricane hazards?